makise-homura/rumia/README.md

         80..100% is bright white.

     * `tempget_cmd`: Print a temperature of remote computer's sensor number `$1`, starting from 0, or print "`99.9`" on error.
+Should print exactly 4 characters (but may produce a newline).
 Return value does not matter.
     Maximum 7 temperature sensors are now supported, and 6 if the last position is occupied by battery sensor.
 Actual number of sensors are specified in `temp_nodes` file inside computer's subdirectory in `computers.d`.
 Could be symlinked to:

         * `../../templates.d/tempget_cmd.generic`: Call `get_temperature`
         by SSH (using `ssh_cmd`'s output) passing the first parameter to it.